Gulnoza-G/accounting-in-cpp/README.md

     - Follow prompts to complete the action.
 4. **Exit**:
     - Choose **Option 4** to log out and return to the main menu.

----

-**Improvement Ideas**: Add encryption for passwords, input validation, and a graphical interface.

-**License**: Open-source (free for modification and redistribution).